gregorias/gregorias.github.io/_posts/2024-10-20-using-coroutines-in-neovim-lua.markdown

 end
 ```

-This looks exactly like the synchronous version, but is nonblocking, which is
+This looks exactly like the synchronous version but is nonblocking, which is
 a big win.

 Lua’s coroutines are transparent.